austinhuang0131/joinmatrix/guide.md

   * Bridges allow you to chat with users on other platforms, minimizing the social cost of moving to Matrix!
 * **Trust.** You get to actually trust the software you use.
   * Matrix is an open protocol, and most of its [clients](#what-clients-should-i-use) and servers[^5] are both open source, which you may contribute to!
+  * Matrix is federated: Unlike conventional platforms which are centralized (controlled by one entity), no one specific entity controls the entirety of the Matrix federation, where homeservers are run individually.
+Furthermore, while individual homeservers may experience outage, the entire federation *cannot* go offline.
   * You are welcomed to improve Matrix by creating new clients and/or server implementations, or by [reviewing or submitting](https://spec.matrix.org/unstable/proposals/) proposals.
 You can shape your platform towards a better direction!
   * Matrix is backed by the public sector, most notably by the Germans ([healthcare](https://matrix.org/blog/2021/07/21/germanys-national-healthcare-system-adopts-matrix), [army](https://element.io/case-studies/bundeswehr), [universities](https://doc.matrix.tu-dresden.de/en/why/)) as well as [the French](https://element.io/case-studies/tchap).